hoangtruong296/SOC_Labs/README.md

-# HomeLab
+# SOC Labs

-This repository contains all of the labs that I have done.
+This repository contains all of the SOC labs that I have done.